MyraReeves/Quest/README.md

 * Rajesh Misra
 * Venita Oberholster

-🖼️ [PXHere](https://pxhere.com/) - no source credit is given on their website to the photographers.
+🖼️ [PXHere](https://pxhere.com/) - no source credit is given on their website to the photographers to know who to thank. :(

 🔊 [SoundBible](https://soundbible.com/) sound effects by: